 You can complain to the Institute of Chartered Foresters if you think that one of its members is guilty of ‘unprofessional conduct’ or of displaying a serious lack of competence.
 This situation could arise when you have grounds to think that the member has not been honest, ethical or competent in undertaking their work, or in the way in which they have communicated or acted in their professional capacity.
 Unprofessional conduct does not mean ‘negligence’.

-Minor transgressions of good practice do not usually count as unprofessional conduct but can do so if they form part of a pattern of unacceptable professional behavior.
+Minor transgressions of good practice do not usually count as unprofessional conduct but can do so if they form part of a pattern of unacceptable professional behaviour.
 If you have suffered loss or damage as a result of the actions of a member of the Institute, you should initially seek to reach an agreement with the member through negotiation or mediation; alternatively you can seek redress through arbitration or through the courts.

 If the actions involved are considered to be sufficiently serious however, and for which there seems to be no reasonable excuse, a complaint of unacceptable professional conduct can be submitted to the Institute.